Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Khumbu Icefall 2016

-Teams are approaching Everest Base Camp with some already there, others expected tomorrow and into early next week.
-They will take a few days to adjust to their new home at 17,500-feet while they will review the skills needed to safely climb the icefall.
+Teams are approaching Everest Base Camp, with some already there; others expected tomorrow and early next week.
+They will take a few days to adjust to their new home at 17,500 feet while they will review the skills needed to climb the icefall safely.
 I expect a few teams to do a rotation to Camp 1 late next week.
 Through April 9, Nepal has issued 244 Everest climbing permits to foreigners.

 IMG is now at EBC.
-As usual, they have a very large team, perhaps over 30 but they no longer give numbers until after summits so we really don’t know how successful they are.
-In any event, they gave this update from EBC today:
+As usual, they have a very large team, perhaps over 30, but they no longer give numbers until after summits, so we really don’t know how successful they are.
+They gave this update from EBC today:

 IMG Expedition Leader Jonathan Schrock checked in with great news from Everest Base Camp.
 Team 1 pulled into EBC at the six hour mark.
 Everyone is happy to be at Base Camp with a full belly from Kaji’s cooking.
 All members of the IMG team, including climbers, trekkers and Nepalese staff have been tested for COVID-19 several times along the way to EBC and results have all been negative.
 We will continue to be strict with our protocols.